SpyrosHerodotou/TaxFiguresCalculator/README.txt

 -Adding more persistent View Model Validation for better handling Model-View State.
 -AntiforgeryToken Implementation on the UploadStreaming Functionality for prevention of cross-side scripting --- Implementation developed but not implemented---
 -Documentation and more code commenting for understanding implementation.
+-Futures changes for UI-Clarity: Customer Dropdown should Display "ID" -  "Name-Surname"

 -Possible Enhancements would be introducing .NET Core Identity Membership System to add login functionality

 Overall it was a fun and very interesting task!
 It's unfortunate that recent events have really took a toll to my initial enthousiasm and eagerness for the overall delivery of the task but hopefully you will enjoy viewing my shortly devised software and review my implementation!!!

+"Client" and "Customer" references have identical meaning and context.

 Best Regards,